Baruch Blumberg, MD, DPhil

 These outstanding accomplishments have contributed significantly towards making the world a much healthier place to live.

-Dr. Blumberg had a long and distinguished career with broad-ranging interests that include clinical research, epidemiology, virology, genetics and anthropology.
+A New York City native, Dr. Blumberg had a long and distinguished career with broad-ranging interests that include clinical research, epidemiology, virology, genetics and anthropology.
 He received his medical degree from Columbia University, and his doctoral degree from Balliol College of the University of Oxford.
 He joined the National Institutes of Health in 1957; moved to Fox Chase Cancer Center in 1964; and served as Master of Balliol College of the University of Oxford from 1989-1994.

 Discovery of the Hepatitis B Virus